Fluctuation theory and exit systems for positive self-similar Markov processes: Applications to entrance laws and weak convergence

-\begin{proof}[Proof of Theorem \ref{limitladder}] Our objective will be achieved in three main steps.
-Firstly, we will prove that the resolvent of $(R,H)$ under $\p_{x}$ has a non-degenerate limit as $x\to 0.$ Secondly, we will deduce the finite dimensional convergence, using an argument that follows along the lines of Bertoin and Yor's proof of the finite dimensional convergence of a pssMp as the starting point tends to $0.$ (Our argument is essentially a rewording of those in the three paragraphs following the second display on page 396 of \cite{BeY} .
+Furthermore, the last term on the right-hand side above tends to $0$ as $s$ growths to infinity, $\pr$-a.s. because $Y_{s}$ and $\overline {\xi}_{L^{-1}_{s}}$ have linear growth, which in turn is thanks to the hypothesis $\er(\mathrm{h}_{1})<\infty$, and the fact $\er (Y_{1})<\infty$ (which was established in Lemma~\ref{keylemma}).
+The identity follows. \end{pf} \begin{pf*}{Proof of Theorem~\ref{limitladder}} Our objective will be achieved in three main steps.
+First, we will prove that the resolvent of $(R,H)$ under $\p_{x}$ has a nondegenerate limit as $x\to0$.
+Second, we will deduce the finite-dimensional convergence,\vadjust{\goodbreak} using an argument that follows along the lines of Bertoin and Yor's proof of the finite-dimensional convergence of a pssMp as the starting point tends to $0$.
+(Our argument is essentially a rewording of those in the three paragraphs following the second display on page 396 of~\cite{BeY}.
 We include the arguments here for sake of completeness.)
-We recall that the identity in law between $\widetilde{I}$ and $\int^\infty_{0}\exp\{-\alpha\xi^{\uparrow}_{s}\}\mathrm{d}s,$ has been proved in Lemma~\ref{keylemma:bis}.
-So, to finish we will prove the formula in Theorem~\ref{limitladder} for the limit law of $R,H$ under $\p_{x}$ as $x\to 0.$
+We recall that the identity in law between $\widetilde{I}$ and $\int^\infty_{0}\exp\{-\alpha\xi^{\uparrow }_{s}\}\,\dd s$, has been proved in Lemma~\ref{keylemma:bis}.
+So, to finish we will prove the formula in Theorem~\ref{limitladder} for the limit law of $R,H$ under $\p_{x}$ as $x\to0$.